-JZCP Ordinary shares are listed on the Official List of the Financial Conduct Authority ("FCA"), and are admitted to trading on the London Stock Exchange.
+JZCP Ordinary shares are listed on the Official List of the Financial Services Authority of the UK, and are admitted to trading on the London Stock Exchange Specialist Fund Segment for listed securities.

 The price of the Ordinary shares are shown in the Financial Times under "Conventional Private Equity" and can also be found at https://markets.ft.com.